ymunemasa/data-tutorials/tutorials/README.md

 Tutorials below in Section 1 are working and the ones in Section 2 don’t work.

+## Outline

+Section 1: Tutorials with no bugs
+Section 2: Tutorials with bugs

+## Section 1: Tutorials with no bugs

 ## Getting Started with HDP

 **Description**